econoalchemist/SeedSigner/04_Generate-Seed.md

 Your SeedSigner can communicate this number to you in the form of a list of English words or a QR code; both methods contain the same information, your master seed.
 Keep in mind that anyone who gains access to this master seed information can use it to re-create your Bitcoin wallet and take the bitcoin from it, so be sure to handle this information securely and privately.

 You will have a couple choices when creating a new seed, capture an image or roll some dice.
 Both processes involve randomness, which is a key element in creating a secure master seed that cannot be guessed.
-The randomness of the image-method involves taking information from several frames prior to the image itself along with some information in the image.
-The randomness of the dice rolls is pretty self explanatory, best practice is to use a balanced dice.
-Another best practice is to use a 256 bit number for your master seed which translates to a 24-word mnemonic, the 12-word mnemonics are made from 128 bits.
+Best practice is to use a 256-bit number for your master seed which translates to a 24-word mnemonic, the 12-word mnemonics are made from 128-bits.

 # Method 1: With Camera
-As mentioned, the randomness with the image method is a combination of information taken from several frames prior to the actual image itself plus some information from the image.
 No two images will be exactly the same and they will all produce drastically different master seeds.
+The randomness of the image-method involves taking information from several frames prior to the image itself along with some information in the image as well as the unique serial number of the Raspberry Pi Zero processor and the number of miliseconds the device has been powered on for.

 ## Step 1: Initiate Camera
 From the SeedSigner main menu, navigate to `Seeds` > `+ Create a seed` > `"camera icon" New seed`.
 This will activate the camera, during this time prior to you taking the image, the SeedSigner is capturing frames and using information from these frames to include in the generation of your master seed.